pwang649/myWiki/docs/Code/Parallel_Computation/Labs/Lab2.md

   ![](/img/code_img/Parallel/parallel_matrix_result2.png)

-- From this plot, we see all the results perform better.
+#### Analysis

+From this plot, we see all the results perform better using the shared output variables method.
+For using threads 4, 16, 64, the execution time shrinks to one third of method one's time.
+For threads = 256, the time taken is very similar to (even a bit higher) that of threads = 64.
+This is perhaps reaching the best performance we can achieve and increasing # of threads after 64 will not enhance the speed.

 ## Problem 2